 25km, Grade 2/easy, 2–3 hours

-The section south from Wakefield to Wai-iti Domain requires 5km of on-road riding (with the construction of off-road trail currently underway), before the trail returns to a dedicated cycle path to reach Belgrove.
+From here, the trail crosses SH6 and follows a 1.4km stretch beside the highway to reach Wai-iti Domain, and then continues on a dedicated cycle path to reach Belgrove.
 Check out the Belgrove Railway Windmill (built 1897) as you pass through town.

 The trail shadows the road for a while then joins the old Nelson Railway route through pastoral countryside and past historic tobacco kilns until it reaches seriously spectacular Spooners Tunnel.